cncf/foundation/online-programs-guidelines.md

 ## Publishing schedule ##

-Live webinars are hosted on Tuesdays at 10am PT.
+Live webinars are hosted on Tuesdays at 10am PT once per month.

-Livestreams are hosted on Wednesdays from 9-10am PT.
+Livestreams are hosted on Tuesdays and Wednesdays from 9-10am PT.

 On-demand webinars premiere on Thursdays.